Last year, China’s government put out its plan to lead the world in Artificial Intelligence by 2030.

 But in a few short years, China’s AI community has caught up fast.

-While the world’s most elite AI researchers still largely cluster in the U.S., favoring companies like Google, Chinese tech giants are quickly closing the gap.
+While the world’s most elite Artificial Intelligence researchers still largely cluster in the U.S., favoring companies like Google, Chinese tech giants are quickly closing the gap.

 Already in academia, Chinese AI researchers stand shoulder-to-shoulder with their American contemporaries.
 At AAAI’s 2017 conference, an equal number of accepted papers came from U.S.- and China-based researchers.